-Section 1.
-Purpose
+SECTION 1.
+PURPOSE

-The purpose of this Unfunded Accrued Liability Pension Management Policy (the "Policy") is to strategically address the existing and any future unfunded accrued liability (the "UAL") associated with the Santa Cruz Port District's (the "District") California Public Employees' Retirement System (CalPERS) pension plans (the "Pension Plans").
-This Policy also addresses some of the principal elements and core parameters central to the policy objectives discussed in this Policy.
+This Unfunded Accrued Liability Pension Management Policy (the "Policy") is intended to strategically address the existing and any future unfunded accrued liability (the "UAL") associated with the Santa Cruz Port District's (the "District") California Public Employees' Retirement System (CalPERS) pension plans (the "Pension Plans").
+Also addressed are some of the principal elements and core parameters central to the policy objectives.
 In the development of this Policy, the District strives to reduce its UAL and the associated financing costs in the most cost-efficient and fiscally responsible manner possible.